-Electronic commerce is involved in trading of goods and services or the transmitting of funds or data using computer networks such as the internet.
-These business transactions occur either as businessconsumer-toto-business, business-to-consumer, consumer consumer-to-business.
-It or has applications in diverse fields such as online delivery of digital content and online shopping web sites for retail sales direct to consumers.
-It also includes remote banking, electronic trading of shares, supply chain management, public procurement and providing or participating in online market places, which process third-party business-to-consumer or consumer-to-consumer sales.
-Moreover, E-commerce deals with direct consumer marketing and gathering and using demographic data through web contacts and social media, online shopping, advertisement, marketing of agriculture products, Marketing to prospective and established customers by e-mail or fax and engaging in pretail for launching new products and services.
+Electronic commerce facilitates trading in products and services including information services, financial and legal services using computer technologies such as websites, internet and e-mail.
+It has applications in diverse fields such as online delivery of digital content and online shopping web sites for retail sales direct to consumers.
+It also includes remote banking, electronic trading of shares, supply management, public procurement and providing or participating in online market places, which process third-party business-to-consumer consumer-to-consumer sales.
+Moreover. commerce deals with direct consumer marketing and in collecting and using demographic data through web contacts and social media, online shopping, advertisement, marketing of agriculture products, It is also involved in marketing/launching of new products and services to prospective and established customers using computer networks such as the internet or fax.
 Electronic commerce also provides better markets resulting from informed decisions about future crops and commodities and best time and place to sell and buy goods [1, 2].
 It also provides up-to-date market information on prices for commodities, inputs and consumer trends.
-Systems could be developed for betterment of markets resulting from informed decisions about future crops www.ijera.com and commodities as well as about best time and place to sell and buy the goods.
-Modern electronic commerce typically uses the World Wide Web for at least one part of the transaction's life cycle, although it may also use other technologies such as e-mail.
+Systems could be developed for betterment of markets resulting from informed decisions about future crops, agri-produce and commodities as well as about best time and place to sell and buy the goods.
+E-commerce make use of technologies such as mobile commerce, electronic fund transfer, supply chain management, electronic data interchange (EDI), inventory management systems. automated data collection systems. internet marketing and online transaction processing.
 Electronic commerce has also played significant role in import-export business.
 Importers can now make enquiries about the products, their manufacturers, quality, price, terms and conditions through use of internet.
 Exporters can also make enquiries about suitable customers.
 Payments can be made by electronic modes including internet money transfer.